Are Neuromorphic Architectures Inherently Privacy-preserving? An Exploratory Study: Background

-The unique characteristics of SNNs, particularly their spiking-based encoding and asynchronous processing, introduce complexities that may impact their vulnerability to privacy attacks.
-Traditional ANNs are prone to attacks such as Membership Inference Attacks (MIAs), where adversaries can exploit deterministic output patterns and smooth gradients to infer the presence of specific data points in the training set.
-In contrast, SNNs operate with discrete, non-differentiable spikes ~\cite{zhang2018plasticity}, where the timing and stochastic nature of spike generation add variability to the output.
-Neurons in SNNs accumulate charge from inputs and fire based on probabilistic thresholds, which can lead to diverse spike patterns even for similar inputs.
-This inherent variability and the discontinuous nature of SNN activations complicate the tracing of input-output relationships, making it harder for adversaries to identify patterns necessary for MIAs.
-Although this suggests a potential for increased privacy resilience, especially when combined with techniques like DPSGD, this remains a hypothesis.
-Our investigation explores whether SNNs, due to their spike-based processing, exhibit lower performance degradation under privacy constraints when compared to ANNs.
+The architectural distinctiveness of SNNs, characterized by spike based information encoding and asynchronous processing, introduces computational complexities that potentially influence their susceptibility to privacy attacks.
+While traditional ANNs demonstrate vulnerability to Membership Inference Attacks through their deterministic output patterns and continuous gradients, SNNs operate via discrete, non-differentiable spike events ~\cite{zhang2018plasticity}.
+The temporal dynamics of spike generation and the stochastic nature of neuronal activation contribute to output variability.
+The membrane potential accumulation in SNN neurons, coupled with probabilistic firing thresholds, generates diverse spike patterns for comparable inputs.
+This intrinsic variability and the discontinuous activation characteristics inherent to SNNs potentially obscure input-output relationships, thereby complicating the pattern recognition essential for successful MIAs.
+Although these properties, particularly when combined with differential privacy techniques like DPSGD, suggest enhanced privacy preservation capabilities, such assumptions require rigorous validation.
+This investigation examines whether the spike based computational paradigm of SNNs exhibits superior resilience to performance degradation under privacy constraints compared to traditional ANNs.